Can I Deny a Tenant Based on their Credit Score?

 Plus rental history, considering a tenant’s employment status can indicate their ability to consistently meet rent payments.
 Verifying stable employment can give landlords confidence in the tenant’s financial stability and ability to fulfill lease obligations.

-Another option for tenants with less than ideal credit is providing a co-signer who can guarantee the rent payments.
+Another option for tenants with less-than-ideal credit is providing a co-signer who can guarantee the rent payments.
 This additional layer of financial responsibility can mitigate the risks associated with a lower credit score and reassure landlords about receiving timely rent payments.

 Alternative Factors to Consider in Tenant Screening